nehanavrange/warehouse/README.md

 -> from browser this data is store in spring container as ParamMap in key-value pair and then read that data using @RequestParam DataType key syntax in Controller.

+* JpaRepository Methods:
+1. save(obj)

+2.deleteByID(id)

+3. Option<T> findById(Id id)

+-> findById(Id id) method returns wrapped object of Optional  and Optional methods isPresent() or isEmpty() method checks Id is null or not.
+So it prevent NullPointerException.

+-> If return type "Optional" is not their then it may occur NullPointerException.

+4. List<T> findAll()

+* Symbolic Notation using Thymeleaf:

+1] Hyperlink/action url: @{/path}

+2] print data: th:text="${data}"

+3] Link Model Object: th:object="${objectName}"

+4] Link variable: th:field="*{variableName}"

+* Validation: two types client side and server side validations

+1] Client side validation; using jQuery

+-> verify data format

+-> EX: mobile/email pattern

+2] Server side validation: by using Validatior API or by using Ajax

+-> it will verify data existency.

+-> checks given mail Id or user name already existed or not.